North Vancouver School District

 Standing Committee Meeting – May 7

-A Board of Education Standing Committee Meeting takes place on Tuesday, May 7, at 7 p.m.
-The topic of this meeting will be on artificial intelligence in education.
-Visit our Public Meetings web page for information on how you can participate and to review the meeting agenda, which is posted on the Thursday afternoon preceding the public meeting
+A Board of Education Standing Committee Meeting takes place on Tuesday, May 7 at 7 p.m.
+Visit our Public Meetings web page for information on how you can participate and to review the meeting agenda, which is posted on the Thursday afternoon preceding the public meeting.

 Public Board Meeting – May 21